 Substance abuse withdrawal can be quite uncomfortable when going through them, so whatever you can do to minimize their effect, it’s worth a shot.
-Continue reading to learn about some home remedies you can follow to help with withdrawal symptoms for opiate abuse.
+Continue reading to learn about some home remedies you can follow to help with opiate detoxification and minimizing the symptoms of opiate withdrawals.

 When using correct doses, there are several types of medicine useful for opiate withdrawal.
 These over-the-counter (OTC) medication include: